 Rocket Languages breaks down each language course into three different difficulty levels.
 Within these levels are modules, and within these modules, there are lots of different lessons.

 There are four types of lessons on Rocket Languages that cover speaking, listening, reading, and writing in fun and interactive ways.
-You can use the progress bar at the side to monitor your activity for the day, and keep up with your learning hours.

 Interactive Audio Lessons